-As we have discussed in previous articles, we currently live in the era of data revolution.
+As you already know, we currently live in the era of data revolution.
 This represented a paradigm shift a few years ago for organizations that had to stop making gut-feeling decisions and move towards decision-making based on data, information, and knowledge.
-This pyramid of competitiveness of organizations requires exhaustive management of data and database relationships.
-Also, a dynamic understanding of the needs of stakeholders, the company, and consumers is key to succeed.
+This pyramid of competitiveness of organizations requires exhaustive management of database relationships and a dynamic understanding of the needs of stakeholders, the company, and consumers.

 At this point, the importance of customer database administration arises.
-The management of software systems is a fundamental pillar of an organization.
-Data-centered activities need to have one thing in common: correctly managed database relationships.
+The management of software systems is a fundamental pillar of an organization, and other data-centered activities need to have one thing in common: correctly managed databases.
 A database is understood as a set of data that is organized for a specific use, related to a particular matter or purpose.

 To illustrate its importance, we’d like to let you know that at Huenei we work with large databases with information from various areas: customers, suppliers, partners, financial information, and logistics, among others.
 The interrelationships between various tables in our database allow us to efficiently manage our business.
 Additionally, we have worked on many database-powered software systems implementation projects for our clients.
 We’ll tell you about some concrete examples later.